 So you should you try Lipozene?

-1. The maker of this product, Obesity Research Institute LLC, has a real credibility problem.
 They’ve been charged by the Federal Trade Commission for making false and unsubstantiated claims and forced to pay $1.5 million in customer redress.
 This is for the products Propolene and Fiberslim, both of which are based upon the ingredient glucomannan.
 This doesn’t bode well for Lipozene.

 If you’d like to review the Federal Trade Commission press release for this action, please click here!

-Add a serving of high-fiber cereal to your diet each day, and replace some of the high starch carbs in your diet with high-fiber fruits and vegetables.
+Beyond that, fiber supplements like glucomannan aren’t weight loss miracles.
+Fiber is useful, but its effects are subtle and are best seen over the long term.
+It’s both cheap and easy to add fiber to your diet without expensive supplements like Lipozene.
+For example, you could add a serving of high-fiber cereal to your diet each day, and replace some of the high starch carbs in your diet with high-fiber fruits and vegetables.

 Special note: My favorite high-fibre cereal is Kellogg’s All Bran Buds.
 It contains 12 grams of fibre per 1/3 cup serving– 3.5 grams of that coming from psyllium fibre.
 It actually tastes pretty good.
 I’d highly recommend measuring your portions — at least to start.
 This stuff contains SO much fibre, you don’t want to eat too much of it, or you’ll be in for a surprise! (i.e. don’t stray too far from a washroom!).